Search our site

 Some course applications are not made through UCAS.
 These include:

-• art foundation courses – apply direct to Kingston University (the deadline is the end of January) using the link on the course pages;
+• art foundation courses – apply direct to Kingston University (the deadline is the end of January) using the link on the course pages

-• part-time courses; and
+• part-time courses

-• a small number of work-based courses – visit the relevant course page for details of how to apply for the following courses (usually direct to the University or one of our partners).
+• a small number of work-based courses – visit the relevant course page for details of how to apply for the following courses (usually direct to the University or one of our partners)

 Admissions policy